tim-one/tim-one.github.io/psf/drift.md

 That's hardly unique.
 One of the most frequent frustrations I hear is from people baffled by inconsistent treatment of various people.
 People praising the PSF do seem to get a lot more slack than people questioning it [^me].
 And I've noted for years that when there's some plausible "political" slant to a disastrous thread that gets someone suspended, the excesses of the "left wing" side are overlooked.
 Which sometimes works to my favor, although I wish it wouldn't (for example, I strongly condemned the Trump administration's ICE actions preceding PyCon 2025).
 That is, political speech is actually welcome - but provided it's echoing the PSF power players' politics.
 There's little tolerance of political speech beyond that.

+[^me]: I seem to be an exception for now.
+I couldn't be plainer about my loss of trust.

 Ironically, what I wrote about "[ICE actions](https://discuss.python.org/t/pycon-us-2025-travel-guidance/85196/21)" I could just as well have said about the PSF - nobody seemed to notice that :wink::